 Journey to the River Sea by Eva Ibbotson

 An orphaned young girl and her governess travel thousands of miles from boarding school to South America with distant relatives.
-An exotic and wonderfully described adventure.
+An stunning and wonderfully described adventure.
 An easier book to read for Year 8 children.

 Adventure